Bebo-Maker/Orm/README.md

 # Orm
-A simple ORM build for fun.
+A simple ORM, just for fun.